read more . . .

 People compare many things to therapy: hikes in nature, talks with a good friend, meditation, and even confessions to a priest.
 All those things are great and can be important tools for a good life.
 But they are not therapy.
 Therapy is a uniquely potent tool for crafting a rich and satisfying life.

-Therapy is no quick fix, and its value can’t be assessed on any particular session.
-In fact some of the “best” sessions can feel downright heart-breaking.
+Therapy is no quick fix, and its value can’t be assessed on a particular session.
+In fact, some of the “best” sessions can feel downright heart-breaking.
 But its goals are fundamental shifts in how we see/experience/think about ourselves, our relationships and existence itself.
-Therapy is a key tool to changing patterns that hinder our full engagement in living.
+Therapy is a key tool for changing patterns that hinder our full engagement in living.

 But Do I Need Therapy?

 To start, the question shouldn’t be if you need therapy, but if it would benefit you.
 Few people need therapy, and only in a few circumstances.
 When a need is an issue, we are usually discussing inpatient residential therapy for a serious crisis or treatment for a person with a significant mental illness.
 Outpatient therapy can help when someone is in deep need, but it can also be a resource for enriching one’s life.
 Therapy is a tool for improving our understanding of…

 • what ails us as we lay awake in the middle of the night